formwork-build/sanity-template-formwork/README.md

 ### Sanity
 1. Run `yarn && yarn dev` from the sanity directory.
-1. To set up On-demand Revalidation run `sanity manage` from the sanity directory.
+2. To set up On-demand Revalidation run `sanity manage` from the sanity directory.
 Go to API and add a webhoook.
 Call it Revalidation.
 The URl should be https://your-project.vercel.app/api/revalidate.
 We no longer need to use a secret for this file.
+3. Next go to API > CORS Origins and add an origin for https://your-project.vercel.app/ to allow preview to work.
+Allow credentials.

 ### Final settings
 1. In the sanity directory run `sanity dataset import production.tar.gz production` to import dummy content.